 Under the alternate model, plans will continue to bid prospective reinsurance amounts.
 After the plan year is completed, CMS will calculate a spending target benchmark that represents an estimate of what the catastrophic reinsurance subsidy would have been if the plan were not participating in the model.
-If the plan reinsurance amount is less than this estimate, then the plan will receive a share of this savings in the form of a performance-based payment based on the total percent saved.
+If the plan reinsurance amount is less than this estimate, then the plan will receive a share of this savings in the form of a performance-based payment based on the total percentage saved.
 Plans in this situation will receive 30% of the difference as a bonus payment on the first 3% of the savings, and 50% of any additional savings beyond this point.
 However, if the plan amount is greater than the CMS target benchmark, then the plan will pay a penalty equal to 10% of the difference.

 Payments are calculated at the parent-organization level.
-As such, if a Medicare Advantage Organization (MAO) applies with a standalone Prescription Drug Plan (PDP), then all PDPs in that same region must participate, and if an MAO participates with a Medicare Advantage Prescription Drug (MA-PD) plan, then the MAO must include all eligible MA-PD plans offered in or across the same Part D region that MA-PD plan serves.
+As such, if a Medicare Advantage organization (MAO) applies with a standalone Prescription Drug Plan (PDP), then all PDPs in that same region must participate, and if an MAO participates with a Medicare Advantage Prescription Drug (MA-PD) plan, then the MAO must include all eligible MA-PD plans offered in or across the same Part D region that the MA-PD plan serves.

 CMS will be maintaining all current Part D bid, payment, and reconciliation processes for these plans.
 Additionally, the direct subsidy will continue to be calculated and reconciled assuming the current 15% plan liability in the catastrophic phase.